navikt/vdl-cli/COMMANDS.md

   Drop database objects marked for removal

 Options:
-  --help  Show this message and exit.
+  --dry-run  Dry run and print potential removals --help     Show this message and exit.

 ```